mihaipriboi/WRO_Future_Engineers_2024/README.md

 sensor.skip_frames(time=2000)
 ```

-Now for the camera logic, the color tracking is pretty simple: the camera can return blobs of pixels that fit into a certain LAB threshold representing a color.
+Now for the camera logic, the color tracking is pretty simple: the camera can return blobs of pixels that fit into a certain ```LAB``` threshold representing a color.
 We can also restrain the blob detection to a rectangle of interest and apply pixel count, bounding rectangle area and density filters as well.
 The reason for which we do this, is that certain colors, like green, red, blue and orange are pretty common, therefore we don't want the camera to interpret clothes or other objects outside of the map as obstacles.
 In addition, the orange and red colors, in some light conditions, are quite similar.
 This is why we apply the pixel count, bounding rectangle area and density filters, to ensure that we are seeing the correct object.
 Therefore, for quali we firstly scan the color of the first seen line.
 This will give us the direction of the run.
 Then, we constantly look out for lines that are over a certain area.
-Once we find one, we send the turn trigger to the Arduino via UART.
+Once we find one, we send the turn trigger to the Arduino via ```UART```.
 The color detection is the same for the cube and parking wall detection, therefore we'll explain only the code needed for quali.

 ```py